gracefullight/docusaurus-plugins/README.md

 ## Contributing

+Contributions are welcome.
 If you find a bug or want to suggest a new feature, please open an issue or a pull request.
+To contribute a new plugin, you can use the command `pnpm cmd new --help`.

 ## License